 Appliances: Appliances are normally not allowed in your room aside from one mini-fridge per room, with an added fee per semester to cover the electrical costs.
-If you have questions about other appliances, please talk to Student Life before bringing it on campus.
+If you have questions about other appliances, please talk to your Dean.

 Pets: Pets are not allowed in residence.
-For any exceptions, ask Student Life.

-Decorations: When putting up pictures or other decorations in your room, please use only green painter's tape.
-Sticky tack, nails, tacks, duct tape, or any other tape is not permitted.
+Decorations: When putting up pictures or other decorations in your room, please use only green painter's tape, sticky tack, or command hooks.
+Nails, tacks, duct tape, or any other tape is not permitted.

-Maintenance: Repairs needed or damages to WCV property must be reported in the maintenance binder in the facilities room.
+Maintenance: Repairs needed or damages to college property must be reported on the facilities repair form at the residence entries.